Access to Capital is Economic Justice

 Common Future directly invests money into organizations who have cultivated trustful relationships with Black and Indigenous communities.
 By investing in community rooted organizations Common Future ensures that communities with little to no access to capital have dedicated pools of capital.
 Access to capital not only means getting more capital into communities, it means expanding the sector's definition and notions around risk and return.
 We work with partners who want to lend to people who have traditionally been barred from getting loans due to low or absent credit or lack of collateral.
 We design our underwriting criteria based on relationships and character rather than credit and we don’t require collateral.

 At Common Future we believe that decisions should lay in the hands of community rooted organizations who have built trusting relationships with their borrowers or communities served.
-Within our lending partnerships, our partners maintain the power, choice, and ownership over who receives what loan while we support originating and servicing the loans.
 This decentralized approach empowers communities with the lived experience to deploy capital how they see fit.
-Furthermore, many of our Intermediate Investments and Lending Partners have built democratic decision making by shifting power to community advisory groups or councils of people representative of the communities they serve.

 What You Can Do